-Identify the amount you need to refinance.
+Before you can refinance, you'll need to identify the amount of money your new loan should be for.
 Your current motorcycle loan will tell you how much you owe on the debt.
 You will need to borrow at least this much to pay off the loan, though you may need more to cover any fees associated with the new loan.

-Contact lenders about motorcycle loan rates.
-Motorcycle loan interest rates differ depending on the lender offering the loan, the amount of the loan, your credit score, and other factors.
+Contact lenders about current motorcycle loan rates, since they may have gone up or down from what they were when you got your original loan.
+Motorcycle loan interest rates also differ depending on the lender offering the loan, the amount of the loan, your credit score, and other factors.
 Find the rates offered by several lenders and focus on those that offer the lowest current rates.

 - Always read the loan application and terms carefully.
 Pay special attention to any fees or added costs that are not included in the loan's interest terms.